Wayne Hennessey

-Wayne Robert Hennessey (born 24 January 1987) is a Welsh professional footballer who plays as a goalkeeper for Premier League club Nottingham Forest and the Wales national team.
+Wayne Robert Hennessey (born 24 January 1987) is a Welsh former professional footballer who played as a goalkeeper.

 Hennessey's first professional games saw him set a new Football League record for consecutive clean sheets while on loan at Stockport County.
 He played 166 times for Wolverhampton Wanderers over eight seasons, including three years at Premier League level.
 After several injury setbacks, he moved to join Crystal Palace in 2014.
-He played 132 total games in eight seasons at Palace, including their defeat in the 2016 FA Cup Final, and then played for Burnley and Nottingham Forest.
+He played 132 total games in eight seasons at Palace, including their defeat in the 2016 FA Cup final, and then played for Burnley and Nottingham Forest.

-A full international since 2007, Hennessey is Wales' third most-capped player and its most capped goalkeeper, with over 100 caps.
+A full international from 2007 to 2023, Hennessey is Wales' third most-capped player and its most capped goalkeeper, with over 100 appearances.
 He was in the Wales squads for the UEFA European Championship in 2016 and 2020, reaching the semi-finals of the former, and was also chosen for the 2022 FIFA World Cup.

 Early life and career

 Hennessey is a cousin of Terry Hennessey, who earned 39 caps for Wales from 1962 to 1972.
-Born in Bangor, Gwynedd and raised in Beaumaris, Anglesey, Hennessey is a fluent Welsh language speaker. and was educated at Ysgol David Hughes but switched to Connah's Quay High School as it was easier to travel to Manchester.
+Born in Bangor, Gwynedd, and raised in Beaumaris, Anglesey, Hennessey is a fluent Welsh language speaker. and was educated at Ysgol David Hughes but switched to Connah's Quay High School as it was easier to travel to Manchester.
 Hennessey began as a trainee at Manchester City but was released in 2003, whereupon he joined the youth academy at Wolverhampton Wanderers.
 After progressing through the ranks, he signed his first professional contract in April 2005.

 After remaining in Wolves' reserve and youth teams during the 2005–06 season, Hennessey was sent on trial with Bristol City in July 2006 with a view to a loan move to gain first team experience but was recalled to Wolves after an injury to their first-choice goalkeeper Matt Murray.
 He did go back to Bristol City in August 2006, however, on a one-month loan deal, but he did not make an appearance and returned to his parent club early due to an arm injury.